Chrus3/PiHost/README.md

 # PiHost

+Read my blog for more info - http://cjdwyer.com/2019/12/18/adding-hostnames-to-pi-hole/

 ## Match IP addresses to hostnames in PiHole

 Pihole is great, but the admin interface only displays device details